-Slip Slip Purl (ssp) is a 1-stitch decrease often used on the wrong side of your fabric or in a purl section on the right side of your fabric (such as in a purl column of ribbing).
+Slip Slip Purl (ssp) is a 1-stitch decrease.
+Most knitters use it on the wrong side of the fabric or in a purl section on the right side of the fabric (such as in a purl column of ribbing).

 Ssp leans to the left, which is barely noticeable on the purl side.
-If you look at the reverse side of a ssp, it looks just like a ssk (slip slip knit), which leans to the left.
+However, if you look at the reverse side of a ssp, it looks just like a ssk (slip slip knit), which also leans to the left.

 It is knit similarly to the ssk, and there are 2 ways to correctly knit a ssp.
 In this video, I’ll show you both ways, focusing on the one I like best.